Kicksecure/security-misc/README.md

 * This package makes some data spoofing attacks harder.

+* SACK can be disabled as it is commonly exploited and is rarely used by commenting in settings in file /etc/sysctl.d/tcp_sack.conf.

 * This package disables the merging of slabs of similar sizes to prevent an attacker from exploiting them.